georgio-sd/aws-cloudformation-vpc-env/README.md

-# AWS Cloudformation VPC for 3-Tier application with HA Bastion Host
+# AWS Cloudformation VPC for a 3-Tier application with HA Bastion Host
 * New VPC (10.0.0.0/16)
 * Internet Gateway for Internet access
 * 6 Subnets in 2 Availability Zones A and B<br>